How We Lost Weight with a 7-Day ‘Mixed Mary’s Mini’ Diet

 Snacking is a major problem

 A major drawback is that he has an issue with snacking–what we call a ‘sweet-tooth’ to be exact.
-In the evenings, he feels overwhelmingly drawn to his section of the kitchen cabinet that contains high-calorie snacks– bags of dried fruits (mango is his favorite), spoonfuls of peanut butter, honey roasted nuts, and dark chocolate or carob-covered almonds or cashews when they are available.
+In the evenings, he feels overwhelmingly drawn to his section of the kitchen cabinet that contains high-calorie snacks– bags of dried fruits (mango is his favorite), spoonfuls of peanut butter, honey-roasted nuts, and dark chocolate or carob-covered almonds or cashews when they are available.

 With all of this, plus no regular exercise, it is actually quite amazing that he was able to maintain his weight loss.

-I told him about Mary McDougall’s Mini Diet (she is wife to Dr. John McDougall).
+I told him about Mary McDougall’s Mini Diet (she is the wife to Dr. John McDougall).
 It is a trimmed-down, fast-acting modification of the Dr. John McDougall Starch Solution program, and Mickey said he would like to try it to help reach his weight loss goals.
 Since I am the cook in our house, you know what that means, right?
 And so, I decided to do it with him.

 What IS a Mary’s Mini Diet?